Beginning Thursday March 3, 2022 at 6:30 am, non-Covid-19 patients at Huntsville

 all times during the visit.

-- Visitors are required to wear a mask and practice social distancing.
+- Visitors are required to wear an FDA-approved mask and practice social

 - Hand sanitizing will be required upon entry to the facility and at intermittent

 - In the interest of infection control, the visiting of multiple patients

 - Visitation may be limited for COVID-19 patients- visitors should check

 with the patient's unit or nurse prior to arrival at the hospital.

 - Visitation for End or Life or Special Circumstances require AOC Approval